serverless/examples/aws-node-express-api/README.md

 ## Anatomy of the template

 This template configures a single function, `api`, which is responsible for handling all incoming requests thanks to configured `http` events.
 To learn more about `http` event configuration options, please refer to [http event docs](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/).
 As the events are configured in a way to accept all incoming requests, `express` framework is responsible for routing and handling requests internally.
-Implementation lives in `src` directory and takes advantage of `serverless-http` package, which allows you to wrap existing `express` applications.
+Implementation takes advantage of `serverless-http` package, which allows you to wrap existing `express` applications.
 To learn more about `serverless-http`, please refer to corresponding [GitHub repository](https://github.com/dougmoscrop/serverless-http).

 ## Usage